cap-js/change-tracking/README.md

 ### Annotate with `@changelog`

 Next, we need to identify what should be change-tracked by annotating respective entities and elements in our model with the `@changelog` annotation.
-Following the [best practice of separation of concerns](../domain-modeling#separation-of-concerns), we do so in a separate file _srv/change-tracking.cds_ as follows:
+Following the [best practice of separation of concerns](../domain-modeling#separation-of-concerns), we do so in a separate file _srv/change-tracking.cds_:

 ```cds
 using { ProcessorService as my } from '@capire/incidents';